mwaylabs/Reboard-Proxy/README.md

 HTTPS Support
 -------------

-mCAP Light supports HTTPS.
+Reboard-Proxy supports HTTPS.
 To enable SSL/TLS supprt, you need to generate a PEM certificate, put it into the cert folder and name it server.pem.
 If the certificate is valid, HTTPS will be enabled autmatically.
 The port can be changed with the sslport option in the server config.

 You can generate a self signed SSL certificate with the [openssl commandline utility](http://www.openssl.org/docs/HOWTO/certificates.txt):